How to crop and resize photos on your iPhone and iPad

 - Tap the crop icon in the lower right corner.
 It looks like a square with two arrows circling it.

-- Press and drag the corners and edges of the photo to manually crop it.
+- Press and drag the corners and edges of the photo to crop it manually.

 How to resize photos on your iPhone and iPad

-You can't natively resize an image in iOS, which is why downloading an app like Image Size is probably your best way to get that picture-perfect image size.
+If you want to crop and resize photos, you're able to crop in the Photos app natively, but you won't be able to resize.
+That's why downloading a best photo-editing app like Image Size is probably your best way to get that picture-perfect image size.

 - Launch Image Size from your Home screen.